BMW 7 Series hybrid review

 The BMW 7 Series has been a step behind its main rival – the Mercedes S-Class limousine – but the arrival of a mid-life facelift in 2019 threatens to turn the tables on two of the most luxurious plug-in hybrids on sale.
 BMW says the changes made to the rear-wheel-drive 745e – as well as the long-wheelbase, all-wheel-drive 745Le, tested here – are the most sweeping it has ever applied to a model update.

 On the outside – an area where BMWs across the board have divided opinion lately – the front end is 50mm taller than before, the front grille is 40% bigger and the headlights have been slimmed down for a sharper appearance.
 New side skirts and a thinner LED tail-light strip are included, too, with chrome additions completing the look.

 However, changes to the powertrain are the most significant of all: the old, lacklustre 2.0-litre petrol engine has been replaced with a 3.0-litre straight-six producing 282bhp.
 It’s joined by a 111bhp electric motor, with power sent through an eight-speed automatic gearbox for a 0-62mph time of 5.1 seconds and a top speed of 155mph.

-Meanwhile, official CO2 emissions are down to 48 and 52g/km for the 745e and 745Le respectively, ensuring free access to the London Congestion Charge zone until October 2021.
-Fuel economy is rated at 117.7 and 122.8mpg for each model.
+Meanwhile, official CO2 emissions are down to 46 and 54g/km for the 745e and 745Le respectively, ensuring free access to the London Congestion Charge zone until October 2021.
+Fuel economy is rated at 123-141 and 105--118mpg respectively.